GluuFederation/docs-gg-prod/docs/source/tutorials/uma-claim-gathering-tutorial.md

 #### Steps by Steps implementation

-Belows are the steps perform by the Demo Application(Requesting Party).
+Below are the steps performed by the Demo Application(Requesting Party).

 1. Request to protected resources and Get a resource ticket